 New Student/Parent Orientation:

-Each student is assigned a classroom within the academy to be his/her homeroom.
-Students spend the first ten minutes of each day in homeroom.
-During this time roll is taken, announcements are made, and any material to be sent home is distributed.
-After homeroom, students go to their first class.
-This could be physical education, elective, or academic time depending on academy rotation.
+Each student is assigned a homeroom teacher.
+Students report to this designated classroom for the first seven minutes of each day; during this time attendance is taken, announcements are made and any material to be sent home is distributed.
+Following homeroom, students go to first period which, depending on their assigned team rotation, could be physical education, elective, or core academic classes (language arts, math, science, and social studies).
+Throughout the week, blocks of time may be scheduled by core teachers to better accommodate instruction.

 How is the food?